 Enterprise-Ozark Community College is committed to the maintenance of a drug-free environment for its employees and students.
 The College has in operation a drug abuse prevention program which is accessible to all officers, employees, and students.
-This program includes, but is not limited to, classroom presentations, lectures, conferences, counselors, and Student Government Association activities.
+This program includes, but is not limited to, lectures, conferences, and counselors, as well as classroom presentations and Student Government Association activities.